 Being in an interesting situation: A woman being pregnant, her wavy black silk dress that follows the fashion of a certain time, in which this allows her to reflect this phenomenon, was not in what the English call an interesting situation [Nerval, Fayolle, 1855, p.
 15].
 As for her good friends, they are all in an interesting situation [France, Life literature 1891, p.
 111].

 At a given point of view, administrative situation, financial situation, legal situation, physical situation, military situation, financial situation, property status, family status, irregular situation, marital status.
-A person inquired straight away on our business situation, and though he was very young, and limited in his means, he paid everything! the look that marked the greatest affection on my sister and me [Restif La Bret., Nicolas, 1796, p.
+A person inquired straight away on our business situation, and though he was very young, and limited in his means, he paid everything!
+The look that marked the greatest affection on my sister and me [Restif La Bret., Nicolas, 1796, p.
 113].

 Being the Man of the Situation, being the person who arrives at the right time to solve the problems usually present.
 If you have objected to me that you do not know what it means to be the man of the situation, and that, without any reason, it is no longer even worth a comparison, I will push up the condescension excessively and assuring you that Storch does not meet the aspirations and needs of the time [Gobineau, Pleiades, 1874, p.
 106].